AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/launch-install-the-mobile-sdk.md

 1. In your Terminal app, run the `pod install` command and wait for it to complete
    ![Run pod install](images/mobile-launch-install-podInstall.png)

-1. Open a Finder window, navigate to the folder where you saved the Bus Booking app, and confirm that the podfile as well as a pods folder has been created
+1. Open a Finder window, navigate to the folder where you saved the Bus Booking app, and confirm that the BusDemoSwift.xcworkspace file, the Podfile, the Podfile.lock file, as well as the Pods folder have been created
    ![Confirm pods in the finder](images/mobile-launch-install-podsInFinder.png)

 ## Update the AppDelegate